cathaloruaidh/BICEP/README.md

 - Posterior - calculate the posterior odds of causality and generate the output plots
 - All - all of the above

-**NOTE:** the ClinVar data used to produce a regression model have now been moved to [Zenodo](https://zenodo.org/records/21805749).
-Please download all the files from this repository and store them in the `data` directory before running BICEP.

 ## Software parameters
 BICEP consists of five sub-modules:
 - PriorTrain - generate the logistic regression coefficients from the prior regression data
 - PriorApply - apply these coefficients to the pedigree variants to generate a prior odds of causality